afreeorange/wiki.nikhil.io.articles/Amavisd-new.md

 `     -o receive_override_options=no_header_body_checks,no_unknown_recipient_checks`

-Since the usual SMTP server checks were already applied by Postfix, we set up an innocent/dumb/minimal SMTP 'server'.
+Since the usual SMTP server checks were already applied by Postfix, we set up an innocent/dumb/minimal SMTP daemon.

 Setting up Amavis
 -----------------